 But there's another school of thought.
 Bentley's case and many others like it have been presented as examples of spontaneous human combustion (SHC).
 Although he and other alleged victims of the phenomenon burned almost completely, their surroundings were left somewhat unscathed.

-In this article, we will look at the strange phenomenon of spontaneous human combustion, see what believers have to say about it and try to separate the scientific truth from the myths.
+So can humans spontaneously burst into flames?
+A lot of people think spontaneous human combustion is a real occurrence, but most scientists aren't convinced.
+In this article, we will take a look at this strange debate, see what believers have to say about it and try to separate the scientific truth from the myths.

-What is Spontaneous Human Combustion?
+What Is Spontaneous Human Combustion?

+A possible explanation is the wick effect.
+When lit by a cigarette, smoldering ember or other heat source, the human body acts much like an inside-out candle.
 A candle is composed of a wick on the inside surrounded by a wax made of flammable fatty acids.
 The wax ignites the wick and keeps it burning.
 In the human body, the body fat acts as the flammable substance, and the victim's clothing or hair acts as the wick.
 As the fat melts from the heat, it soaks into the clothing and acts as a wax-like substance to keep the wick burning slowly.
-Scientists say this is why victims' bodies are destroyed yet their surroundings are barely burned.
+Scientists say this would explain why victims' bodies are destroyed yet their surroundings are barely burned [source: McCarthy].